Othent/docs/README.md

 - Lastly, managing a single private key requires careful handling, as a simple mistake such as misplacing or forgetting the key can lead to permanent loss of access to the funds.

-**Custodial wallet (e.g. Othent):**
+**Othent:**

-Users who entrust their wallets / private keys to a custodian relinquish control over their funds, as they must rely on the custodian's policies and procedures.
-This limits their autonomy in managing their own cryptocurrency assets, but also allows them to use traditional authentication methods such as email and password, 2FA, social login, password/account recovery...
+While Othent limits users autonomy in managing their own cryptocurrency assets, it also allows them to use traditional authentication methods such as email and password, 2FA, social login, password/account recovery...

-However, there are still security risks involved with custodial private keys.
-Despite efforts by custodians to implement robust security measures, there is always a risk of hacking or internal breaches that could compromise the custodial private key and result in the loss of funds.
+However, there are still security risks involved, and end users must secure their accounts and credentials properly.

 **MPC wallet:**